thenumbernine/DFCrack/README.md

 - Have the XML-generated code make use of [struct-lua](https://github.com/thenumbernine/struct-lua) for runtime generation and filtering of C struct fields based on DF version, for implicit `__tostring` functionality, etc.
 - Have the XML-generated code also spit out some C++ code to wedge into vanilla DFHack or GDB to itself spit out more Lua code of where the C++ struct `sizeof`'s and `offsetof`'s are, for me to then again wedge into DFCrack to run-upon-detection for runtime validation that the generated fields are all aligned correct.
 Maybe store these in a repo somewhere since all we need is one per DF version/OS/arch build.
 - Port over DFHack's `prospector` plugin to LuaJIT and do a performance comparison.
+- Inter-thread communication, between the main(ui) and the sim threads.
+LuaJIT has a few options for this.
+LuaLanes, Torch's thread lib, OpenResty probably has something too ...